Corkie Dog Breed

 The Corkie's appearance depends primarily on the hereditary traits of the individual pup.
 Some Corkies will contain a multi-colored patterned coat like their Yorkshire Terrier parent and others may inherit the single-colored coat partial to the Cocker Spaniel parent.
 Typically the Corkie will have straight, smooth, and medium length hair with a unique silkiness.
 The Corkie is compact yet stout.This breed has a fairly long muzzle, a shorter tail, and pointy ears that stand up straight.

-Corkie Coloring
+Corkie Colors

 Corkie Variations